mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 1. A transport protocol to control the transfer of data.
 2. A record protocol to frame, encrypt and/or authenticate data
-3. A control protocol to perform cryptographic handshakes and negotiate shared secrets.
+3. A control protocol to perform cryptographic handshakes, negotiate shared secrets, and maintain state during the lifetime of cryptographic session inclusing session resumption and key refreshment.
 (In the context of TLS, the control protocol is called the handshake protocol.)

 For ease of deployment and standardization, among other reasons, these constituents are often tightly coupled.
 For example, in TLS {{RFC5246}}, the control protocol depends on the record protocol,